How to lose belly fat for women fast – 5 simple, but effective tips based on science.

 For example, do abs exercises several times a week and do cardio a few times a week.
 It helps you burn the most amount of calories while building muscle mass and getting toned.

-Crunches, planks, and bridges are most effective strengthening exercises for your abs.
+Crunches, planks, and bridges are the most effective strengthening exercises for your abs.
 Add them to your regular routine for flatter abs.

 There are no magic diet pills for belly fat.